Ultraviolet (UV) Light Disinfection

 - Safe: No danger of overdosing, no addition of chemicals.

 - Fast: Water is ready for use as soon as it leaves the purifier no further contact time required.

 - Automatic: Provides continuous disinfection without special attention or measurement.

 - Chemical Free: No Chlorine taste or corrosion problems.

 - Versatile: Capacities available from 1.5 gallons per minute to millions of gallons per day.

 Installing an UV treatment system, or any other water disinfection system is not a substitute for proper well design and construction.
 If a dug well or spring is your only supply option then look at all the treatment options before you decide what to do.
-Recommended treatment process selection:
+A recommended treatment process selection is:

 - Obtain information about your water source and have it tested at a state or EPA certified laboratory.

 - Get your water tested at subsequently appropriate intervals as determined by you and your water treatment professional.